Last Updated: 1 month ago

 Medical perception of disability

-Doctors once viewed mental and physical disability as a failure to not participate properly in the economy.
-They were rewarded for encouraging more people to work and building a system that aims to fix people with disabilities.
-The main focus of medicine was on helping people reach the defined meaning of ” normal.”
+Doctors once viewed mental and physical disability as a failure to participate appropriately in the economy.
+They were rewarded for encouraging more people to work and building a system to fix people with disabilities.
+Medicine’s main focus was helping people reach the defined meaning of ” normal.”
 Hearing aids, cochlear implants and restorative hearing are efforts to convert people to the unrealistic perception of a perfect being.

 Government’s views of disability